Unit01-TestType/otter/README.md

 - Paths to shapefiles

-For data inputs with tables (e.g. Excel, CSV, Shapefiles), otter provides a method to filter the data dynamically rather than needed to filter the data before the function calls.
-Look for variables named *select_col* and *select_val* which define the field name to check and the value(s) to filter for, respectively.
+For data inputs with tables (e.g. Excel, CSV, Shapefiles), otter provides a method to filter the data dynamically rather than needing to filter the data in the source file or before the function calls.
+Look for variables named *select_col* and *select_val* which define the field name to check and the value(s) to filter table rows, respectively.

 ### get_latlong_from_map()